Troubleshooting: Custom Server Won’t Provision and is Stuck at 10%.

 - Step 5.
 Connect to your OVH server

 - Step 6.
 Wait for Approx 10 Minutes

 Step 1.
 Create an OVH account

-This article will be showing the US based site (us.ovhcloud.com), but the steps below should be the same for all countries.
+This article will be showing the US-based site (us.ovhcloud.com), but the steps below should be the same for all countries.

-Just a note on billing here in step 1 as OVH have some requirements before they’ll allow your first order to go through.
+Just a note on billing here in step 1 as OVH has some requirements before they’ll allow your first order to go through.
 It’s a hassle that some may not wish to bother with.

 These are as follows: –